acandelp/Logging-training/session1.md

 **Installation**
 ##### - Common issues
-- The customer cannot see the logs in Kibana
+- The customer cannot see the logs in Kibana.
-- Logs are delayed in Kibana
+- Logs are delayed in Kibana.
-- Collector alerts
+- Collector alerts.
-- Cronjobs are not working properly
+- Cronjobs are not working properly.
-- Elasticsearch is in a Yellow/Red status
+- Elasticsearch is in a Yellow/Red status.
+- Elasticsearch PVC is full.

 **How to narrow down the problem?**